On weak inverse mean curvature flow and Minkowski-type inequalities in hyperbolic space: Introduction

-A key application of IMCF is to Minkowski-type inequalities, which are fundamental geometric inequalities in Riemannian geometry.
+A key application of IMCF is to Minkowski inequalities, which are fundamental geometric inequalities in Riemannian geometry.
 Recall that the classical Minkowski inequality in Euclidean space for a convex body $\Omega_{0}^{n} \subset \mathbb{R}^{n}$ with boundary $\Sigma_{0}= \partial \Omega_{0}$ states

-In their breakthrough paper \cite{BHW12}, Brendle, Hung, and Wang proved a weighted Minkowski inequality for star-shaped $H >0$ hypersurfaces $\Sigma_{0}^{n-1} \subset \mathbb{H}^{n}$.
-In \cite{LG12}, De Lima and Girao proved a related Minkowski inequality for these hypersurfaces with lower bound depending on the area of $\Sigma_{0}$.
+In their breakthrough paper \cite{BHW12}, Brendle, Hung, and Wang proved a weighted Minkowski inequality for mean-convex and star-shaped hypersurfaces $\Sigma_{0}^{n-1} \subset \mathbb{H}^{n}$.
+Later in \cite{LG12}, De Lima and Girao proved a related Minkowski inequality for such hypersurfaces with lower bound depending on the area of $\Sigma_{0}$.
 Their respective inequalities read